Blog Index

 Benefits of ‘Mobile-First’

-There are so many benefits to creating a digital experience using the mobile-first approach, here are just a few:
+There are so many benefits to creating a digital experience using the mobile-first design approach, here are just a few:

 • Better Performance – Once a successful mobile-first product is launched, the content will load quicker since there are only crucial elements.
 Having faster page load times is important when it comes down to maintaining SEO and having good usability.
 Furthermore, since the majority of users use Google Search engines on their mobile devices, Google indexes mobile pages over desktop.
 Having your site optimized for mobile helps with SEO and rankings as well.